bplmaps/mappetizers/iiif-tiler-recursive/README.md

     3. run `iiif-tiler.jar` on this file
     4. once the image is tiled, `cd ..` into parent directory

-This
+It's completely dependent on a good directory structure and machine-sortable, metadata-driven file names.
+You might need to test it a few times to make sure the output tile pyramids are landing in a suitable order.

 ## Use

-To use the script, download this repo as a `.zip` file.

-Figure out how you want the IIIF pyramids to be sorted and organized.
+Prepare a directory structure for the script resembling:
+1. Download `recursiveTiler.jar`
+2. Download the latest release of [Glen Robson's IIIF tiler](https://github.com/glenrobson/iiif-tiler/releases)
+3. Move both of them into the same directory
+4. Move the images that you need to IIIF-ify into the same directory

+To run the script simply `cd` into that directory and:

+    bash recursiveTiler.sh

+**Before running the script, ensure that your file nomenclature makes sense, and that lines 12-13 of the bash are parsing the file names to your desired length.**

+## Sample directory structure

-For example, let's say you are tiling a bunch of images for an LMEC digital exhibition.
+Let's say you are tiling a bunch of images for an LMEC digital exhibition.
 You might use the following directory structure:

     tileImagesForExhibition/
     ├─ recursiveTiler.sh